Friday, May 25, 2012

 I didn't understand why I couldn't leave the hospital since I was obviously completely cured.
 I did not fall asleep that night until after 5 am; I was too scared.
 I was alone and I didn't understand what had happened to me or why.
 The next day, Monday, the doctors had still not gotten around to trying to determine any sort of cause for the stroke, and I was becoming impatient, because I wanted to go home to see my little girl.
 While my husband was there, I felt nauseous, threw up, and it happened again.
 I remember seeing the doctors outside the glass wall of my hospital room, and my husband, in his royal blue jacket, appearing and disappearing.
 I remember the long ambulance drive and I somehow knew where we were going.
 I knew we were on the Triborough Bridge, stuck in rush-hour traffic.
 And my husband's look of fear and panic registered, since it was obviously caused by me, but I was no longer afraid.
 I was unaffected by the traffic, the siren, the long, long wait for medical treatment, and the stress that plagued my husband.
 When we finally made our destination, I was put into an MRI machine, still in my peaceful state.

 Feb.
-28, 2009, I finally got to see my daughter after
+28, 2009, I finally got to see my daughter after six days in the hospital.
+This picture still brings tears to my eyes. |

 This second stroke was not like the first.
 I was no longer my old self.
 I could no longer do the things I'd once done.
 I would say that the stroke cut my life into two pieces: there would be no mid-life crisis for me.
 I went from young and healthy, to old and incapacitated overnight.
 I couldn't recall words easily, I couldn't feed myself with my right hand, couldn't walk, couldn't write, couldn't type.
 I wasn't even the same person I was before, since the brain was altered.
 I would constantly ask my husband for reassurances that I hadn't changed, which he would never answer directly.
 Thank God, I have recovered almost all my physical functions very quickly.
 It was a long journey back from the second stroke, and three years later, I'm still not in the place where I started from.